kgiannako/kgiannako.github.io/_posts/2025-04-27-credit-risk-modelling.md

 ---

 ### Summary
-Developed a machine learning model to predict the probability of loan default based on borrower features such as income, credit history, and debt-to-income ratio.
+Developed a machine learning model to predict the probability of loan default based on borrower features such as income, interest rate, credit history, etc.
-Used logistic regression, random forest, and XGBoost classifiers to optimize predictive performance.
+Used logistic regression and other linear models as the baseline, and used lightgbm, catboost,and XGBoost classifiers to achieve higher predictive performance.

 ### Methods
+- Exploratory Data Analysis:
+ - Data visualisations of the numerical and categorical features
+ - Visualisations of the predictors vs target
+- Descriptive statistics
+- Outlier identification using IQR and visualisation
 - Data cleaning and feature engineering
-- Class imbalance handling with SMOTE
 - Model evaluation using AUC-ROC and precision-recall curves
 - Hyperparameter tuning with cross-validation

 ### Key Results
-- Achieved an AUC score of 0.86 on the validation set.
+- Achieved an AUC score of 0.96 on the validation set.
 - XGBoost performed best overall, balancing recall and precision effectively.

 ### Finance Relevance